bressanj/switch/_posts/2014-10-03-Switch-trial-initiated-in-Lugano.md

 ---
 layout: post
 published: true
-excerpt: "The initation visit for the second Swiss trial center - Lugano - was successfully realized"
+excerpt: "The initiation visit for the second Swiss trial center - Lugano - was successfully realized"
 ---

-The initation visit for the second Swiss trial center - Lugano - was successfully realized.
+The initiation visit for the second Swiss trial center - Lugano - was successfully realized.